schoelco/collective.onlogin/README.txt

 Compatibility
 -------------

-This add-on was tested for the Plone 4.1 series.
+This add-on was tested for the Plone 5 series.

 Installation
 ------------

-* to add the package to your Zope instance, please, follow the instructions found inside the ``docs/INSTALL.txt`` file
+* to add the package to your Zope instance, please follow the instructions found inside the ``docs/INSTALL.txt`` file
-* then restart your Zope instance and install the ``collective.onlogin`` package from within the ``portal_quickinstaller`` tool
+* then restart your Zope instance and install the ``collective.onlogin`` package from the Add-ons page of the Plone control panel.

 Configuration